astronomer/docs/astro/add-user.md

     ![Organization user invite button](/img/docs/invite-org-user.png)

 3. Enter the user's email.
 4. Set an Organization role for the user.
 5. Click **Add member**.

+Once you add the user, their information will appear in the **People** tab as a new entry in the **Members** table.
+The user will then need to accept an invite to the Organization via email before they have access to it in the Cloud UI.